 Statistics projects I have been working on for clients include an intersectional analysis of causes and consequenses from the cradle to the grave, a mapping of writings about racism and homophobia in official documents, and an analysis of the results of a survey sent to women’s shelters.

-I’m located in Helsingborg, Sweden, and provide lectures, workshops and analyses for NGOs, corporations, municipalities, and others.
+I’m located in southern Sweden, and I provide lectures, workshops and analyses for NGOs, corporations, municipalities, and others.
 From a young age, I have been an active member in NGOs like the Mälardalen Student Union, the Swedish Organization för Sexuality Education (RFSU), Save the Children, and the Swedish Sports Diving Federation (SSDF, by whom I’m a certified freediving instructor).
 I sincerely believe that NGOs have a great power to build democracy and make people come together and develop interests and ideas.
+I’m currently the chair person of Mångfaldsföretagarna: the Swedish organisation for entrepreneurs specialized in diversity and equality.

 From my involvement with NGOs, I picked up interactive workshops as an educational method.
 I have worked with workshops in many different situations: from teaching unaccompanied minors about news and media, to teaching activists to crochet uteri as part of a campaign to raise money.
 The interactive nature of workshops provides a good opportunity for learning.